emanuelam00/scripts/README.md

 # Ubuntu Static IP & Hostname Setup Script

-This repository contains a Bash script designed to automate the transition from a DHCP-based (or Cloud-Init managed) network configuration to a **fixed static IP** and a custom hostname on Ubuntu systems.
+This repository contains a Bash script designed to automate the transition from a DHCP-based (or Cloud-Init managed) network configuration to a **fixed static IP** and a custom hostname on Ubuntu VMs.

 ## 🚀 Overview